Surrogacy laws by country: United Kingdom

 Altruistic surrogacy is legal in the United Kingdom, however, commercial surrogacy arrangements are not: as they are prohibited by section 2 of the Surrogacy Arrangements Act 1985.
-Additionally, advertisement was made a criminal offense under section 3 of the Surrogacy Arrangement Act, however, the Human Fertilisation and Embryology Act 2008 adds an exception, allowing non-profit agency to advertise.
 Whilst it is illegal in the UK to pay more than reasonable expenses for a surrogacy, the relationship is recognised under section 30 of the Human Fertilisation and Embryology Act 1990.
 However, in the case of parental orders applied for as a result of international surrogacy arrangements, the court has retroactively authorised payment for commercial arrangements when it is in the child's best interest, see Re L (A Minor) [2010] E.W.H.C.
 3146 (Fam), J v G [2013] E.W.H.C.
 1432 (Fam), Re X and Y (Parental Order: Retrospective Authorisation of Payments) [2012] E.W.H.C.
 3147 (Fam) and Re C (Parental Order) [2013] E.W.H.C.
 2413 (Fam).
 "It will only be in the clearest case of the abuse of public policy that the court will be able to withhold an order if otherwise welfare considerations support its making."
 Regardless of contractual or financial consideration for expenses, surrogacy arrangements are not legally enforceable under section 1A of the Surrogacy Arrangements Act; therefore, a surrogate mother maintains the legal right of determination for the child, even if they are genetically unrelated.
 Unless a parental order or adoption order is made, the surrogate mother remains the legal mother of the child.
 This is because under section 33 of the Human Fertilisation and Embryology Act 2008 (HFEA 2008) 'mother' is the women who has, or is carrying the child.
 Additionally, if the surrogate is married, under section 42 HFEA 2008 their partner becomes the other legal parent, unless it can be shown they did not consent to the surrogate's insemination.